ORGULLO LATINO

 The story begins in 1920 in an old bar (or "cantina", as they were called back then) in Barrio El Carmen, Alajuela.

 The bar's owner, Don Próspero Jiménez, was experimenting with a new type of encurtido (pickled vegetable mixture) that would set his establishment apart from the rest.
-He had recently tried Lea & Perrins sauce and, having seen its popularity, realized he could do better.
+He had recently tried Lea & Perrins sauce and, having seen its popularity, felt compelled to go one better.

 He mixed together a variety of common vegetables with different spices and a touch of chili pepper.
-The result was a sauce that quickly gained a following.
+Little did he know just how popular this simple receta would soon become.

-"People liked it so much they brought the pots and containers from their own houses to the canteen to be filled with this sauce," my grandfather tells me.
-"Later, they would use it in their own preparations at home.
-There were long lines outside the cantina and it began to gain huge popularity."
+"People liked it so much they brought pots, pans, and containers from their own houses to the canteen to fill with this sauce," my grandfather told me.
+"Later, they would use it in their own recipes at home.
+The lines outside the cantina grew longer every day and before you know it, it was in every neighbor’s kitchen."

 It wasn't long before Don Jiménez realized he needed to find a way to bottle and sell the sauce on a larger scale.
 He teamed up with a man named Don Próspero Lizano (yes, they both had the same name!) who had the resources and financial means to make it happen.

 The only catch: Lizano insisted that the sauce bear his last name.
-Jiménez agreed, on the condition that he would receive a share of the profits.
+Jiménez agreed, on the condition that he would receive his fair share of the profits.

-"They put a very striking green label on the bottles and wrapped them in a cardboard package," my grandfather says.
-"And, a short time later, it became so famous that people from all over the country came to buy it."
+"They put a striking green label on the bottles and wrapped them in a cardboard package," my grandfather says.
+"In no time, it became so famous that people from all over the country flocked to buy it."

-As the popularity of Lizano sauce snowballed, production was moved to a factory in downtown Alajuela to accommodate the growing demand.
+As the popularity of Lizano sauce snowballed, production moved to a factory in downtown Alajuela to meet the growing demand.

-"I doubt there is a home in Costa Rica that is unaware of its flavor," my grandfather adds.
+"I doubt there’s a single home in Costa Rica that’s unfamiliar with it,” my grandfather adds.

 Although the recipe for Lizano sauce remains a closely-guarded secret, its distinctive color and flavor come from a blend that includes water, sugar, salt, carrots, chili peppers, cucumbers, cauliflower, dry mustard, celery spice, turmeric, and molasses.

 Today, Lizano sauce is used as a marinade for meats and as a dipping sauce for snacks and appetizers.
-Depending on how much you use, it can add a bit of spice to your dish (it isn’t too hot, though).
+Depending on how much you use, it can add just a hint of spice to your dish.

 And it's also an essential part of Costa Rica's traditional breakfast dish, gallo pinto.
-In fact, most Ticos will tell you that the black bean and white rice combo just isn't complete without a helping of Lizano.
-(Just like my grandfather can't stomach a tamal without it!)
+In fact, most Ticos will tell you that the black bean and white rice combo just isn't complete without a helping of Lizano (remember my grandfather’s comment about tamales?).

 Sadly, the original creators of Lizano sauce, Don Próspero Jiménez and Don Próspero Lizano, have since passed away.

-But their legacy lives on, as the sauce is still being produced today, now by a major food brand in the province of Heredia.
-And wherever Costa Ricans go, you can bet that a bottle of Salsa Lizano will follow.
+But their legacy lives on as the sauce is still being produced today, now by a major food brand in the province of Heredia.
+And wherever Costa Ricans go, you can bet that a bottle of Salsa Lizano is not far behind.
 After all, Donde hay salsa Lizano, hay un Tico.

 Sara Jiménez Molina